-This verse in Psalms uses the same Greek word as here in 2 Peter.
+This verse in Psalms uses the same Greek word as in 2 Peter.
 It states baldly that the empty help of man is “useless” or vain.
 The one and only true and living God can save us from futility.
-The reason we must look to God is that man offers nothing but nothingness.
+We must look to God because man offers nothing but nothingness.

 Eph.
 4:17, “This I say, therefore, and testify in the Lord, that you should no longer walk as the rest of the Gentiles walk, in the futility of their mind…”

 The New Testament asserts that the thoughts of the wise are empty (1 Co.
 3:20).
-The New Testament claims of itself that if the historical fact of the resurrection is not real, then Christianity itself is a fake.
+If the New Testament claims the historical fact of the resurrection is not actual, then Christianity itself is a fake.
 However, the resurrection of Christ rests on facts, eyewitnesses, and the authors of the Bible who wrote about it were willing to die for that message.

 they allure through the lusts of the flesh through lewdness

 “Escape” means to flee away from.
-New Christians flee to what they think is safety.
-They think that they can get acquittal from God through escape into religion.
+New believers fled to what they thought was safety.
+They believed that they could get acquittal from God by escaping into religion.
 Their methodology is avoidance.
-This is the philosophy of sticking your head in the sand and hoping that reality will go away.
+This is the philosophy of sticking your head in the sand and hoping that reality will disappear.

 from those who live in error